aecwells/ansible_vdc_base_image/README.md

 ### Notes

+* **ISO Catalog Name**: Update base_iso_catalog_name in vcd_auth.yml with the exact name of the ISO as it appears in the VCD catalog.
+* **Catalog Item HREF**: The community.vmware.vcd_catalog_find module fetches the catalog_item_href which is used to mount the ISO to the VM.
+* Unmounting ISO: After applying cloud-init configurations, the playbook unmounts the ISO from the VM.
 * Ensure you have the necessary permissions and SSH keys configured to access the VMware Cloud Director and the VMs.
 * The playbook assumes that the base image VMs are defined under the vcd_vms variable in both group and host variable files.
 * Cloud-init configurations can be specified at both the group level (`inventory/group_vars/all/vcd_vms.yml`) and the host level (`inventory/host_vars/host1/vcd_vms.yml` and `inventory/host_vars/host2/vcd_vms.yml`).